Last updated April 2023

 Special categories of personal information

-In the initial stages of the recruitment process, we do not seek to collect special categories personal information from you (this is also known as “sensitive personal information”).
+In the initial stages of the recruitment process or in the process of selecting appropriate freelancers, we do not seek to collect special categories of personal information from you (this is also known as “sensitive personal information”).
 Special categories of personal information include information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, information concerning health, information concerning a natural person's sex life or sexual orientation.

-We may need to collect special categories of personal information from you at a later stage in the recruitment process if local employment law requires us to do so and we, will notify you explicitly of this.
+We may need to collect special categories of personal information from you at a later stage if local employment or other laws require us to do so and we, will notify you explicitly of this.

 3. How do we collect personal data for recruitment purposes?